Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Recent Performances

-- In his last three games, Murray has piled up 13 carries for 61 yards (20.3 per game) and one touchdown.
+- Over his last three games, Murray has rushed for 61 yards (20.3 per game) on 13 carries with one touchdown.

 Murray's Baltimore Teammates